My first month of marriage taught me what it means to marry someone who is very different from you.

-1) LIVING A SIMPLE LIFE IS NOT SO BAD
+1) LIVING A SIMPLE LIFE IN MY FIRST MONTH OF MARRIAGE

 I’m a city girl and Joseph is a suburban dude.
 The suburbs of Michigan are different from the suburbs of New York City.
 Many NYC suburbanites commute to the City, so they still have that City edge and attitude.
 The suburb we live in is very quiet.